dirkpetersen/froster/README.md

 #### More detailed file system analysis

 `froster index` runs pwalk to create a large csv file with all file system information but this file is immedatly deleted after running index and all detailed file information ist lost.
 You can save that original file (warning: it can be huge) using the `--pwalk-copy` option and then analyse that data later.
+You can then use visidata (command: vd) to view the csv file (hit q to quit visidata)

 ```
 froster index --pwalk-copy ~/my_department.csv /shared/my_department
+vd ~/my_department.csv
 ```

 ## Troubleshooting